Lama Buccerii in contrada S. Tommaso

 In the dovecote tower, currently used as a music room, was placed a table with four lecterns.
 This piece of furniture was mainly used by Giuseppe Cagnazzi, brother of Luca and a passionate musician who loved to surround himself with the best masters of the time, including Vincenzo Bellini.
 The two brothers were great admirers of Saverio Mercadante, who was also from Altamura.
 Luca worked hard to guarantee him a place at the Naples Conservatory.

-THE RURAL CHAPEL
+RURAL CHAPEL

 In 1790 Giuseppe Cagnazzi asked and obtained the sovereign authorization to erect a rural church in his country casino.
 This building still maintains its original function today.
 The authorization decree imposes the obligation to affix a stone inscription at the entrance of the church which warns that refuge could not be sought in that place of worship.